amof/MobileRobot/Documentation.md

 ####1.
 Header
 The header is composed by a unique code : **0x10**
 ####2.
 Frame Number
-The frame is number with a number between 000-999.
+The frame is number with a number between 001-999.
 ####3.
 Number of Data(s) byte(s)
-Number of bytes of datas in the field Data
+Number of bytes of datas in the field Data : from 00 to 99 (bytes)
 ####4.
 Command & Data
 All the commands and the data format are listed below: